-In light of the recent security breach that exposed around 450,000 Yahoo users’ e-mail addresses and passwords, security firm Sucuri has set up a tool you can use to check whether or not your account information has been leaked.
+You may have heard about the recent security breach that exposed the data of around 450,000 Yahoo users’ e-mail addresses and passwords.
+If you have any kind of account associated with the Yahoo then you should consider changing the password immediately.
+But, if you want to check whether your account has exposed or not then security firm Sucuri has set up a tool you can use to check whether or not your account information has been leaked.

 Here’s a link to the tool: http://labs.sucuri.net/?yahooleak